patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 1. **Navigation**: Navigation items are in title case.
 1. **Menu**: Menu items are in sentence case.

+## Capitalization in breadcrumb trails

+Usually, page titles appear in a breadcrumb trail.
+If all page titles are in title case then they should also appear in title case in the breadcrumb trail.
+If all page titles are in sentence case, they should also appear in sentence case in the breadcrumb trail.

+However, breadcrumb trails aren’t limited to page titles alone.
+If a name entered by a user (such as “vagrant-host”) is included in the breadcrumb trail, then use the same case that the name appears in.

+For example, this may look like: *Rules* > *Systems* > *System Tool* > *vagrant-host*

 ## Capitalization for tools outside your product portfolio